mscrane/vagrant-chaperone/README.md

 Requirements
 ------------
-This role is currently supports and is tested on:
+This role is currently uses and tested with:

 * Ubuntu 16.04.2 LTS
 * Vagrant 1.9.1